mendix/docs/content/refguide/project-security.md

 ## 2 Security Level {#security-level}

-The security level defines if security is switched off or on for the project and which security settings need to be configured.
+The security level defines if security is switched off or on for the app and which security settings need to be configured.

 | Security level | The way security is applied | Security settings to be configured |
 | --- | --- | --- |